Pop piano 3

 How will I be taught, and will there be any work outside the class?

-Mostly the class will play together: all students are at a digital piano.
+Mostly the class will play together at your own pianos.
 Some solo playing, some duets.
 Backing tracks may be used.
 Listening to musical examples, discussion, homework assigments and regular practice.

 Are there any other costs?
 Is there anything I need to bring?